 At the same time, Sub-Saharan Africa reaches the highest annual growth rate: enrolment in tertiary education grew faster in this region than in any other region over the last four decades, a more than 20-fold increase.
-Indeed, the figures in tertiary education are rising rapidly (Ghana student enrolment has doubled in the past 10 years) and all of the countries concerned face pressures of quick expansion and enormous infrastructure challenges.
+Indeed, the figures in tertiary education are rising rapidly (Ghana student enrolment has doubled in the past 10 years and Kenya has increased from 10.95 to 13.68 in just one year 2016) and all of the countries concerned face pressures of quick expansion and enormous infrastructure challenges.

 The rapid enrolment expansion channelled students disproportionately in the less expensive 'soft' disciplines and siphoned off research funding to cover the costs of more students.
 In 2004, just 28% of tertiary students were enrolled in science and technology fields.
 Likewise, research output fade as Africa devoted just 0.3% of GDP to research and development, and the number of professional researchers fell.
 Scientific output is still little more than 2% of global total.
-One sample of African universities in 2015 found only 17 capable of producing more than 20 published scientific articles a year.
+One sample of African universities in 2015 found only 17 capable of producing more than 20 published scientific articles a year5.